7.2.3 Case Management Follow-Up (CMF)

 7.2.3.5.5 State and Federal Lifetime Limits

 Participants who find unsubsidized employment while in W-2 who were previously in a paid placement are eligible for case management follow-up services; this includes TEMP, CSJ, W-2 T, and CMC.
 The goal of case management follow-up services is to give participants the assistance they need to stay employed and advance in their career.
 W-2 agencies must provide up to 12 consecutive months of follow-up services to participants who find employment while in W-2.
-W-2 case management follow-up services can be provided even after the participant loses financial eligibility.
+W-2 case management follow-up services can be provided without an additional financial eligibility test.
 (See 7.2.3.4)

 CARES will close CMF or CMF+ cases at the end of 12 months.
 If a CMF or CMF+ placement lasts less than 12 months, the FEP must document the reason(s) in PIN comments.
 If a participant wishes to receive case management follow-up services beyond the 12 consecutive months allowable in a CMF and CMF+ placement, the FEP may change the participant’s placement to CMU if the participant meets financial and nonfinancial eligibility requirements.